Scaling limit of first passage percolation geodesics on planar maps: Scaling limit of the tree of geodesics

 In this subsection, assuming $a \in (3/2, 5/2)$, we prove Theorem \ref{Th limite d echelle de l arbre}.

 \begin{proof}[Proof of Theorem \ref{Th limite d echelle de l arbre}]By \eqref{eq cv Ptilde} and by the branching Markov property, one can check the joint convergence for all $w \in \U$,

-Notice that the above convergence entails the scaling limit of the degrees of the faces, i.e.\@ jointly with the above convergence, $\deg( f_w)/ \ell $ converges in law towards $\Delta_w$ jointly for all $w \in \U$.
-Furthermore, the fact that one can enumerate the $\Delta_w$'s in the decreasing order comes from Proposition 3 of \cite{CCM20}, which, combined with \eqref{eq cv ptilde w}, shows in particular that the law of the family of the $\Delta_w$'s is absolutely continuous with respect to the jumps of a stable Lévy process with no negative jump stopped when it reaches $-1$.
+{where we recall that the Lévy process $\xi_w$ is defined in Subsection \ref{sous-section definition de la limite}.} Notice that the above convergence entails the scaling limit of the degrees of the faces, i.e.\@ jointly with the above convergence, $\deg( f_w)/ \ell $ converges in law towards $\Delta_w$ jointly for all $w \in \U$.
+Furthermore, the fact that one can enumerate the $\Delta_w$'s in decreasing order comes from Proposition 3 of \cite{CCM20}, which, combined with \eqref{eq cv ptilde w}, shows in particular that the law of the family of the $\Delta_w$'s is absolutely continuous with respect to the jumps of a stable Lévy process with no negative jump stopped when it reaches $-1$.

 By \eqref{eq cv Ptilde}, jointly with the above convergence, we have the joint convergence of the jump times for all $w \in \U$, for all $i \in \N$,

 hence the convergence of the times

 Moreover, thanks to \eqref{eq cv Tn fini} and \eqref{eq distance fpp cellule}, using a Lamperti transform, jointly with the previous convergences, for all $w \in \U$, for all $i \in \N$,